miyako/4d-plugin-extract/README.md

 ## Harrier OSS v1.0 230m

+- The architecture requires the `batch_size` to equal `max_position_embeddings` for long context.
-This is a distilled version of the `27b` model.
+- This is a distilled version of the `27b` model and uses the same tokenizer as `27b`.

 |Parameters|Dimensions|Context Length|Hidden Layers
 |-:|-:|-:|-: